Kodeslingr/ezlogr/README.md

 EZlogR gives a standardized way for developers to write logs, and creates these logs in JSON format.
 JSON is easily digestable by a multitude of programs and databases.
 This lets the developer have the option to easily pull the logs into something like MongoDB, a JSON viewing tool, or still be easily human readable due to the simplified and flat nature of the JSON packing.

 ## Installation
-install EZlogR using pip or pip3:
+install EZlogR using pip or pip3: <br>
 `pip install ezlogr` or `pip3 install ezlogr`

 ## Usage
-Below is a simple python file (python3) that uses EZlogR:
+Below is a simple python file that shows EZlogR in action:

 ```
 #!/usr/bin/env python3